email discomfort

 (Go into any church, and you will find that anyone who despises the humble toilet plunger

-also despises the person willing to use it. - and that will preach, Brothers.)
+also looks down on the person willing to use it. - and that will preach, Brothers.)

 eric j. rose